-The PCP, Health Care Services staff or both inform eligible members about the AIDS Waiver program.
-If the member believes she or he is eligible and requests program referral, the type of supportive care needed is identified and the Health Care Services or public programs staff initiates a referral.
-The CDPH Office of AIDS assesses the member based on the CDPH's AIDS Waiver program criteria for enrollment eligibility.
+The PCP, Health Net Health Care Services staff or both inform eligible members about the AIDS Waiver program.
+If the member believes she or he is eligible and requests program referral, the type of supportive care needed is identified and the Health Net Health Care Services or public programs staff initiates a referral.

+The California Department of Public Health's Office of AIDS conducts assessment of the member based on the CDPH's AIDS Waiver program criteria for enrollment eligibility.

-With the member's consent, the PCP or Health Care Services staff forwards any available relevant medical documentation to the program, including the member's medical history, lab results and an outline of the therapeutic regimen.
-For members who elect to remain enrolled in both the plan and AIDS Waiver program, the Health Care Services staff concurrently institutes a care management plan and coordinates with the member's PCP.
+With the member's consent, the PCP or Health Net's Health Care Services staff forwards any available relevant medical documentation to the program, including the member's medical history, lab results and an outline of the therapeutic regimen.
+For members who elect to remain enrolled in both the plan and AIDS Waiver program, the Health Net Health Care Services staff concurrently institutes a care management plan and coordinates with the member's PCP.

-The member's PCP and Health Care Services staff are responsible for developing a primary care management plan that covers all medically necessary treatment and meets the health care needs of the member diagnosed with AIDS.
+The member's PCP and Health Net's Health Care Services staff are responsible for developing a primary care management plan that covers all medically necessary treatment and meets the health care needs of the member diagnosed with AIDS.
 They are responsible for coordinating and authorizing pharmacy services under the medical benefit, inpatient services, outpatient services, infusion services, laboratory, specialty referrals, durable medical equipment (DME), preventive care services, and respiratory care services.

-If the member elects to disenroll from the plan, the Health Care Services staff contacts the Medi-Cal Member Services Department to initiate the disenrollment.
-The Health Care Services staff is responsible for authorization of services and coordination of the member's medical care until the member enters the AIDS Waiver program.
+If the member elects to disenroll from the plan, the Health Net Health Care Services staff contacts the Health Net Medi-Cal Member Services Department to initiate the disenrollment.
+The Health Net Health Care Services staff is responsible for authorization of services and coordination of the member's medical care until the member enters the AIDS Waiver program.